dolanmiu/MMM-awesome-alexa/docs/installation.md

     ![CLI Token Helper](https://i.imgur.com/ol8IIcp.png)

 3. Get `refresh_token` from the succesful response
+4. You can continue with the tool, or fill it out manually below
-4. Fill `MMM-awesome-alexa` module config with your information to your `config/config.js` file.
+5. Fill `MMM-awesome-alexa` module config with your information to your `config/config.js` file.

     ```js
     {